shuklabhay/stereo-sample-gan/paper/paper.md

 ## Abstract

-Existing convolutional aproaches to audio generation often are limited to producing low-fidelity, monophonic audio, while demanding significant computational resources for both training and inference.
-To display the viability of stereo audio generation at higher sample rates, this work introduces StereoSampleGAN, a novel audio generation architecture that combines a Deep Convolutional Wasserstein GAN with Gradient Penalty (WGAN-GP), attention mechanisms, and loss optimization techniques.
+Existing convolutional aproaches, like WaveNet, while capable of audio generation, are often limited to producing low-fidelity, monophonic audio, while demanding significant computational resources, limiting their practical application and signal quality.
+To display the viability of stereo audio generation at higher sample rates without incurring massive computational cost, this work introduces StereoSampleGAN, a novel audio generation architecture that combines a Deep Convolutional Wasserstein GAN with Gradient Penalty (WGAN-GP), attention mechanisms, and loss optimization techniques.
 StereoSampleGAN allows high-fidelity, stereo audio generation for audio samples while being remaining computationally efficient.
 Training on three distinct sample datasets of image representations of audio with varying spectral overlap – two of kick drums and a more complex dataset of tonal one shots – StereoSampleGAN demonstrates a massive reduction in computational cost (training time, parameters) and promising results in generating high quality stereo sounds but also displays notable limiatations in achieving optimal tonal qualities and spectral characteristics.
 These results indicate areas for improvement to this approach of audio generation but highlight the viability of high quality, stereo audio generation.

 ## 1. Introduction

 Audio generation by nature is an infinitely more complex problem than image generation due to a few key reasons.
 Audio often requires high sample rates, meaning data often requires more power to process; the human ear is naturally more sensitive to audio, meaning artifacts can destroy the perceptual quality of audio; and high-quality datasets are sparse.
 These issues are often addressed by reducing the sample rate of training data and limiting the model to single channel audio, efficiently generating audio but losing audio quality.

 This work aims to maintain or decrease computational cost while addressing this audio quality tradeoff, namely creating a robust framework for stereo audio generation.
 This work also addresses the checkerboard artifact issue[3] found in this application of transposed convolutions.
-To achieve these results, we will utilize a Deep Convolutional Wasserstein GAN with Gradient Penalty (WGAN-GP), linear attention mechanisms, and custom loss metrics to train over three datasets and produce distinct stereo audio with a substantial reduction in training time and parameter count.
+To achieve these results, we will utilize a Deep Convolutional Wasserstein GAN with Gradient Penalty (WGAN-GP), linear attention mechanisms, and custom loss metrics to train over three datasets on a single Apple M1 CPU and produce distinct stereo audio with a substantial reduction in training time and parameter count.

 ## 2. Related Works

 ### 2.1 WaveNet

-WaveNet is one of the foundational audio generative models.
-It utilizes a DNN with dialated casual convolutions to effectively generate audio with regards to temporal structure.
-The model itself learns to predict the

-audio generation models such as WaveNet[1] and WaveGAN/SpecGAN[2]
+WaveNet[1] is an autoregressive DNN which utilizes dialated casual convolutions to predict each audio sample based on the existing sequence.
+Despite its impressive generation capabilites, its effectiveness is limited by its autoregressive nature and data representation.
+By directly utilizing the waveform of the audio, this work is able to capture fine details of the signal and avoid lossy reconstruction, but these benefits come at the cost of efficiency.
+The WaveNet architecture is compatible of high fidelity audio generation at a 44.1 KHz sample rate, but the standard WaveNet architecture does not utilize this due to constraints at the time.
+Subsequent work has also explored stereo audio generation with WaveNet based architectures, but StereoSampleGAN directly addresses stereo audio generation at the model's core.

 ### 2.2 SpecGAN/WaveGAN

-### 2.3 WGAN-GP

-### 2.4 Spectrogram-based Audio Generation
+WaveGAN and SpecGAN[2]

+- no 44.1khz no stereo

 ## 3. Data Manipulation